-In some cases dipping in early can be a lifesaver — if you lose your job, for example, or you have little in the way of other resources.
-Or maybe you face an unexpected disability or your health takes a turn for the worse.
+In some cases early Social Security can be a lifesaver — if you lose your job, for example, or you have little in the way of other resources.
+Or maybe you face an unexpected disability or your health takes a turn.
 But in the long run, most people are better off waiting until full retirement age (usually 66 for people born from 1943 to 1954) or longer to start receiving benefits.

 The chart below shows why.
 Look at the difference in estimated monthly payments for a top earner who has been making Social Security tax payments continually throughout his or her career.